eamsdev/MiniESS/README.md

 With MiniESS, write models inherits from the `BaseAggregateRoot<T>` class.

-To begin, register your write models with the service collections, this will register the corresponding Aggregate Repository used for persisting write-models.
+To begin, register your write models with the service collections.
+This will register the corresponding Aggregate Repository used for persisting write-models.

 ```cs
 builder.Services.AddEventSourcingRepository<TodoListAggregateRoot>();
 ```

-Note: A private constructor with an argument `Guid streamId` is required for the framework to be able to create and rehydrate the write-models.
+Note: A private constructor with an argument `Guid streamId` is required for the framework to create and rehydrate the write-models.

 ```cs
 public class TodoListAggregateRoot : BaseAggregateRoot<TodoListAggregateRoot>